RigsOfRods/docs.rigsofrods.org/source/gameplay/general-faq.md

 ### Archives

-The forum archives have been partially [unavailable](https://forum.rigsofrods.org/threads/archives-temporarily-unavailable.2777/) since September 2020.
+The forum archives have been [unavailable](https://forum.rigsofrods.org/threads/archives-temporarily-unavailable.2777/) since September 2020.

-A backup of the old Repository files may be found [here](https://cdn.anotherfoxguy.com/repo-backup/).
+A backup of the original Repository files (hosted by [AnotherFoxGuy](https://forum.rigsofrods.org/members/anotherfoxguy.40/)) may be found [here](https://ror-mini-pictures.netlify.app/).

-Another backup of a VBulletin forum (prior to the switch to XenForo) may be found [here](http://www.austingratzer.com/rigs/).
+!!! warning
+	The Repository archive contains a handful of content featuring Sketchup 3D Warehouse assets that were released prior to the rule prohibiting  the use of these models.
+These are considered stolen content (see below) and are not allowed on official services.

-Please note that the archives contain older versions of mods which may not be compatible with the latest RoR version.
+	It also contains older versions of mods which may not be compatible with the latest RoR version.
 Always check the current [Repository](https://forum.rigsofrods.org/resources/) for the latest versions.

 ### Downloading mods from unofficial sources